By Ron Piccinini, PhD

 This is inspired by a true story.

 There was this fellow named Edmund.
-Edmund's high-priced education had taught him the virtues of diversification.
+Edmund's high-priced education had taught him the virtues of portfolio diversification.
 His job as a banker paid him a nice sum of cash every month, plus bonus; he had bought a house, and his retirement account was comprised of a diversified mix of domestic and international stocks.
 On his office wall was hanging this quote from the Merchant of Venice: "My ventures are not in one bottom trusted, nor to one place; nor is my whole estate upon the fortune of this present year."
 To the annoying Head of Risk he used to explain: "The five-year correlation between real estate and stocks is seven percent.
 And the correlation between my monthly paycheck and the stock market is even lower.
 Low correlation, diversification!"

 The year was 2008, and over the following 12 months, Edmund's home equity became negative.
 His diversified portfolio mix of domestic and international stocks lost half of its value.
 Finally, his employer, facing massive losses, was forced to lay off a large number of its employees, including Edmund.
 Without a job during the following nine months, Edmund cashed his retirement account to pay for his mortgage and monthly expenses.
 Back to the proverbial square zero, but worse.

 The tale of Edmund is insightful when it comes to understanding diversification.
 Does diversification simply mean investing across a multitude of asset classes?
-We argue that effective diversification is achieved only when one single 'factor' cannot take down the entire portfolio.
+We argue that effective portfolio diversification is achieved only when one single 'factor' cannot take down the entire portfolio.
 Investing in multiple asset classes is one possible method to achieve diversification, necessary, but not sufficient.

 Can diversification be assessed numerically?
 We present here a quick and simple way of estimating diversification: